Have Your Say

 Every autumn we ask parents and carers to complete a short survey, this is completed on parent’s evening but can be done at any time on Parent Survey through the link on our website.
 The survey focuses on teaching and learning, behaviour and safety, and leadership.
 This is one of the most important tools for us as we directly gain your views.
 This helps us to see the positives and also importantly, areas in which we can improve.

 Recent surveys have helped us to improve things.
 For example you have requested the school grounds to be developed and this is now underway.

 A parent also made a suggestion for the school to be clear about how to get in touch with the school and as a result we have devised the “Have you Say” section of our website.

-During other parent’s evenings we always have mini views and there are parent suggestion boxes in the main entrance and office should you wish to pop a not in there.
 Don’t wait for these surveys thought!
 If you have some feedback for us, let us know.

 Look out for Communication

 Every Friday Mrs Hewson writes the weekly newsletter.
 This always contains important information about what has happened in the week as well as upcoming events and other key messages.

 Your questions, comments or concerns are often raised in our communications.
 A large majority of our parents and carers are now emailed but we still send home paper copies should you prefer.
 Past copies of newsletters are available in the school office reception area.